Companionability Characterization for the Expansion of an O-minimal Theory by a Dense Subgroup: Neostability and Tameness

-Since we require that $T$ be o-minimal and the theory $T^*_{\calG}$ is a model-complete expansion of this theory, one might expect it to have more model-theoretic tameness.
-Therefore the lack of correlation of the model companion $T^*_{\calG}$ with any of the widely employed neostability properties may suggest a need for a more robust notion of tameness that captures the kind that the theory $T^*_{\calG}$ exhibits as an expansion of $T_{\calG}$.
+Note that in an analogous manner to the proof of Remark \ref{VSinf}, we can always construct an inp-pattern of depth $n+2$ for the theory $VS^*_{n,\calG}$.
+Hence Theorem \ref{VSNIP}, Corollary \ref{VSn}, and Remark \ref{VSinf} together constitute Theorem \ref{strongVS}.
+As we have assumed that $T$ is o-minimal and as the theory $T^*_{\calG}$ is a model-complete extension of this theory, it is noteworthy that $T^*_{\calG}$ does not necessarily exhibit model-theoretic tameness.
+The lack of correlation of the model companion $T^*_{\calG}$ with any of the widely employed neostability properties suggests a need for a more robust notion of tameness that captures the kind that the theory $T^*_{\calG}$ exhibits as an extension of $T_{\calG}$.